‘Not something to celebrate’: As it turns 80 and faces dwindling global clout, can the UN survive？ - WTOP News

 Its clout on the world stage is diminished.
 Facing major funding cuts from the United States and others, it has been forced to shed jobs and start tackling long-delayed reforms.
 Its longtime credo of “multilateralism” is under siege.
 Its most powerful body, the Security Council, has been blocked from taking action to end the two major wars in Ukraine and Gaza.

-And as the latest conflict between Israel, Iran and the United States flared, it watched from the sidelines.
+And as conflict between Israel, Iran and now the United States flares, it watched from the sidelines.

 When the United Nations was born in San Francisco on June 26, 1945, the overriding goal of the 50 participants who signed the U.N.
 Charter was stated in its first words: “to save succeeding generations from the scourge of war.”